ThoMint/NeuralNetwork4J/README.md

 Easy to use:
 1. Download NeuraNetwork.jar
-2. Import the .jar file into your project
+2. Import the .jar files into your project
-3. Add the .jar file to the buildpath of your project
+3. Add the .jar files to the buildpath of your project
 4. Done!
+Have a look at the NeuralNetwork4J-CodeExample Repository for more details

+To use the built-in Plotter, also download and add the AWGE.jar file
-Have a look at the NeuralNetwork4J-CodeExample-Repository for more details
+Have a look at the AbstractWindowGraphicsEngine Repository for more details

 This Library adds the ability to use multilayer (fully-connected) NeuralNetworks in Java
 It can be run on any platform that runs Java applications such as Android, Windows, Linux, Mac
 No GPU-acceleration supported
+For experimental purposes

 Developed by
 Thomas Hofmann